joeyak/go-twitch-eventsub/README.md

 ## Major Version Changes

 v2 changes `OnRawEvent` from passing `EventSubscription` to `PayloadSubscription`.
 This allows extra information to be passed in the event instead of just the type.

+v3 changes to event types

+* Added pointers where it made sense and values were null or optional
+* Changed EventChannelBan times to be `time.Time` instead of `string`
+* Fixed EventChannelGoalBegin, EventChannelGoalProgress, and EventChannelGoalEnd which seemed to have charity info
+* Campaign objects did not have CampaignID
+* EventChannelShieldModeBegin should not have StoppedAt
+* EventChannelShieldModeEnd should not have StartedAt

 ## Authorization